jenkins-infra/docker-openvpn/README.md

 ### HowTo become an administrator

-To add/revoke certificates, you must be allowed to decrypt `./cert/pki/private/ca.key.enc`.
+To add/revoke certificates, you must be allowed to decrypt the sensitive encrypted files such as `./cert/pki/private/ca.key.enc`.

-This file is encrypted with [sops](https://github.com/mozilla/sops) and your public gpg key must be added to `./.sops.yaml` by an existing administrator.
+These files are encrypted with [sops](https://github.com/mozilla/sops) and your public gpg key must be added to `./.sops.yaml` by an existing administrator.

-This repository relies on [easy-rsa](https://github.com/OpenVPN/easy-rsa/blob/master/README.quickstart.md).
+This repository relies on [easy-rsa](https://github.com/OpenVPN/easy-rsa/blob/master/README.quickstart.md) which is used under the hood by a custom Golang CLI wrapper named `easyvpn`.

+### HowTo Decrypt the Certificate Authority Key

+* Ensure that you are an administrator (Check the section [HowTo become an administrator](#howto-become-an-administrator))
+* Execute the command `make -C cert decrypt` from the root of the repository to decrypt the ca.key to `./cert/pki/private/ca.key` (which is a secret that must remain git-ignored)

 ### HowTo show certificate information

 * Install [sops](https://github.com/mozilla/sops)
 * Enter in the VPN network directory: `cd ~/.cert`
-* Run `make decrypt`
+* Decrypt the required files as described in [HowTo Decrypt the Certificate Authority Key](#howto-decrypt-the-certificate-authority-key)
 * Run `make show-cert name=<your-jenkins-username>`

 #### HowTo approve client access?